 These are the three major aspects of losing weight fast while breastfeeding.

 By understanding nutritional needs, energy balance and postnatal depletion, you can set yourself up for success!
-Choosing the right foods isn’t as easy at it sounds because life gets in the way.
-Many mamas are headed off to work soon after baby, which makes meal prepping even more difficult.
-This is why I highly suggest protein shakes as a helpful tool to lose the weight fast.
-There is little clean up, lots of nutrients, and the yummy recipes taste amazing!
+Choosing the right foods isn’t as easy as it sounds because life gets in the way.
+Many mamas are headed off to work soon after the baby, which makes meal prepping even more difficult.
+This is why I highly suggest protein shakes as a helpful tool to lose weight fast.
+There is little cleanup, lots of nutrients, and the yummy recipes taste amazing!
 Here’s a free protein shake challenge for breastfeeding mams you might LOVE to try!